| | |

 Is the myth of Dubai water causing hair loss true or false?

-So it will firstly depend on a few factors, it will depend on what building you live in and where you’ve moved from.
+So it will firstly depend on a few factors; it will depend on what building you live in and what country you’ve moved from.
 Some buildings have water filters installed to soften the water and if you’ve come from an area that has hard water already then you likely won’t notice such a difference.

 The way Dubai processes water from the sea using desalination and Dubai’s water is classed as hard, meaning it has high levels of calcium in the water.

-Dubai long time resident / ‘old timer’ advice – My hairdresser advised me this, especially if you have finer western style hair.
-That is to make sure you wash your hair less than you do in your home country.
-You ideally want to wash your hair once a week or maximum twice a week since the heat is already drying the hair out and over washing will dry it out even further!
+Expert Tip – My hairdresser’s advice, especially if you have finer hair, make sure you wash your hair less than you do in your home country.
+Wash your hair once a week to twice a week maximum since the heat is already drying your hair out and overwashing will dry it out further.

 💧 Compare water filters for the shower in Dubai here 💧